roman-koshchei/roman-koshchei/README.md

 ## Flurium

-I lead team of developers.
-You can checkout our website: [flurium.com](https://flurium.com/) Or GitHub organisation: [Flurium](https://github.com/flurium).
+I lead a development team (we can develop site for you).
+You can checkout our website: [flurium.com](https://flurium.com/)

+Or GitHub organisation: [Flurium](https://github.com/flurium).

 We created several projects like: